Palestine 36

+The film has been banned in Jerusalem, following Israeli authorities detaining the projectionist involved in one of the screenings for interrogation.

 Production

 In February 2025, it was announced Hiam Abbass, Kamel El Basha, Yasmine Al Massri, Jalal Altawil, Robert Aramayo, Saleh Bakri, Yafa Bakri, Karim Daoud Anaya, Wardi Eilabouni, Ward Helou, Billy Howle, Dhafer L'Abidine, Liam Cunningham and Jeremy Irons had joined the cast of the film, with Annemarie Jacir directing from a screenplay she wrote.
 Curzon Film and MAD Distribution will distribute the film in the United Kingdom and Middle East, respectively.

 Principal photography was set to take place in Palestine; however, the Gaza war in 2023 postponed production.
-Later they were able to return and finish production, making it the only feature film to shoot in Palestine in the past two years.
+Later the production was able to return and finish, making it the only feature film to shoot in Palestine in the past two years.